Manasseh Sogavare

-Manasseh Damukana Sogavare (born 17 January 1956) is the sixth and current Prime Minister of the Solomon Islands, serving since 24 April 2019.
-He previously held the office in 2000–2001, 2006—2007 and 2014–2017; in all he has served over nine years as prime minister.
-Before becoming prime minister, Sogavare served in the National Parliament representing East Choiseul since 1997.
+Manasseh Damukana Sogavare (born 17 January 1955) is a Solomon Islander politician who served as prime minister of Solomon Islands for a total of nine years from 2000–2001, 2006–2007, 2014–2017, and 2019–2024.
+Sogavare has served in the National Parliament representing East Choiseul since 1997.
+He also served as minister of finance from 1997–1998, 2017–2019, and 2024–2025.

+Sogavare has been widely accused of promoting democratic backsliding in the Solomon Islands.
+The Solomon Islands under Sogavare has been criticised by many as being increasingly autocratic or even authoritarian.
+Despite earning a modest formal salary, he has accrued a vast real estate portfolio, raising questions about his sources of income.

 Early life

-Sogavare, who is a Seventh-day Adventist was born in Popondetta, Northern Province, Papua New Guinea on 17 January 1955 to missionary parents from Choiseul Island, Solomon Islands.
-He has four older brothers: Moses, Samson, John and Jacob.
+Sogavare was born in Popondetta, Northern Province, in the Territory of Papua, then part of the Australian-ruled Territory of Papua and New Guinea, on 17 January 1955 to missionary parents from Choiseul Island, Solomon Islands.
+He has four older brothers: Moses, Samson, John, and Jacob.
 Later in life, Manasseh and his older brother Jacob moved to the Solomon Islands.

+Education Background

+He graduated with a bachelor’s degree in accounting and Economics from the University of the South Pacific (USP) and a Masters’ Degree in Management Studies from the University of Waikato in New Zealand.

 Political career

 Early career

-Sogavare was Permanent Secretary of the Ministry of Finance from February 1994 to October 1996.
+Sogavare was the Permanent Secretary of the Ministry of Finance from February 1994 to October 1996.
 Prior to his election to Parliament, he served as the Commissioner of Inland Revenue, Director of the Central Bank of the Solomon Islands, and Chairman of the Solomon Islands National Provident Fund.
 He was first elected to the National Parliament from the East Choiseul constituency in the 6 August 1997 election.

-Under Prime Minister Bartholomew Ulufa'alu, Sogavare became Minister for Finance and Treasury in 1997 but was dismissed from that post by Ulufa'alu in mid-July 1998.
+Under Prime Minister Bartholomew Ulufa'alu, Sogavare became Minister of Finance and Treasury in 1997 but was dismissed from that post by Ulufa'alu in mid-July 1998.
 Sogavare said that he was shocked at the dismissal, as he could see no reason for it and no reason was given, and he demanded an explanation.
-A few days later, Ulufa'alu said that the decision was motivated by the need for the government to keep the numbers to stay in power.
+A few days later, Ulufa'alu said that the decision was motivated by the need for the government to maintain the numbers to stay in power.
 In early August 1998, Sogavare withdrew his support for Ulufa'alu and his government, accusing Ulufa'alu of authoritarian and hypocritical leadership and of emphasizing stability only to protect himself.

-Sogavare was chosen as deputy leader of the opposition in late September 1998, with Solomon Mamaloni as leader.
-Following Mamaloni's death in January 2000, Sogavare was elected as leader of the opposition later that month.
+Sogavare was chosen as the deputy leader of the opposition in late September 1998, with Solomon Mamaloni as the leader.
+Following Mamaloni's death in January 2000, Sogavare was elected as the leader of the opposition later that month.
 He received the votes of all ten members of the opposition who were present.

-Prime Minister (2000–2001)
+Prime minister (2000–2001)

-Sogavare was elected as Prime Minister by parliament on 30 June 2000, with 23 votes in favor and 21 against, after Ulufa'alu was captured by rebels and forced to resign.
-He served as Prime Minister until 17 December 2001.
+Sogavare was elected as prime minister by parliament on 30 June 2000, with 23 votes in favor and 21 against, after Ulufa'alu was captured by rebels and forced to resign.
+He served as prime minister until 17 December 2001.